ryandpmwong/hackathon2023/README.md

 ### Bugs
-* Werewolves currently unable to be voted off by villagers (we're giving those sussy Werewolves a chance) -> Status: unfixed
+* Werewolves currently unable to be voted off by villagers (we're giving those sussy Werewolves a chance) *Status:* unfixed

 ### Functionality
 * Enable multiple rounds of a game
--> Status: unfinished
+        *Status:* unfinished

-* Allow ability to skip vote timers if consensus is met (75% of players) -> Status: not implemented
+* Allow ability to skip vote timers if consensus is met (75% of players) *Status:* not implemented

 * Prevent dead players from speaking in the threads, enable them to see all running threads. (roles?)
--> Status: unfinished
+        *Status:* unfinished

-* Create a channel or thread in which dead players can speak in and see (but no living players can) -> Status: unfinished/not implemented
+* Create a channel or thread in which dead players can speak in and see (but no living players can) *Status:* unfinished/not implemented

-* Delete game threads and declare a win message after the game is won -> Status: unfinished
+* Delete game threads and declare a win message after the game is won *Status:* unfinished

-* Give a summary of the game's events in said win message -> Status: unfinished
+* Give a summary of the game's events in said win message *Status:* unfinished

 * Add game initialisation messages (e.g. Welcome @[username] and @[username], you are this game's Werewolves!
 Pretend to be a villager by day and try not to be voted out for being too suspicious.
 Vote to kill someone now :) )
--> Status: unimplemented
+        *Status:* unimplemented

 * Prevent Werewolves from speaking to each other in the Werewolf thread when Day is active (need to communicate with group on whether this is the desired functionality)
--> Status: not implemented
+        *Status:* not implemented

+* Check that Were-bot can run correctly in multiple servers *Status:* not done

 ### Menus/Interaction
 * Create a button start menu that updates (disabling said buttons comes later) and can start the game, as well as cancel the game
--> Status: unfinished
+        *Status:* unfinished

 * Slash Commands show up in list properly and actually run, with descriptions given etc.
--> Status: unfinished like the lore of a lost epic (i.e. documentation)
+        *Status:* unfinished like the lore of a lost epic (i.e. documentation)

-* Disable/enable said buttons mentioned earlier when the number of players has been met -> Status: unfinished
+* Disable/enable said buttons mentioned earlier when the number of players has been met *Status:* unfinished

-* Add support for specifying number of werewolves in a game in play command -> Status: unfinished
+* Add support for specifying number of werewolves in a game in play command *Status:* unfinished

+* Allow nickname _and_ username support
+        *Status:* not implemented, it's not much anyway

 * Pin messages by Were-bot
--> Status: not implemented, not really a priority
+        *Status:* not implemented, not really a priority

 ### Expansion/Stretch (maybe v0.1.0 and up?)
-* Enable increased customisation of game settings (i.e. timers, number of each specific role) -> Status: not implemented
+* Enable increased customisation of game settings (i.e. timers, number of each specific role) *Status:* not implemented

-* Support for multiple games running simultaneously
+* Support for multiple games running simultaneously *Status:* unfinished
--> Status: unfinished

 * Graphical representation of current votes
--> Status: unimplemented.
+        *Status:* unimplemented.
 Don't hold your breath (or you'll asphyxiate long before this happens)

-* Image representation of living and dead players
+* Image representation of living and dead players *Status:* unimplemented
--> Status: unimplemented

 * Inclusion of more roles
--> Status: Unimplemented and will be unimplemented until we get a game running with base roles, I'd think
+        *Status:* Unimplemented and will be unimplemented until we get a game running with base roles, I'd think

 * Tell an AI how you want to kill somebody
--> Status: unimplemented like the safety function of a washing machine while you're inside of it
+        *Status:* unimplemented like the safety function of a washing machine while you're inside of it

 # Version history (a singular entry)
+## v0.0.5
-v0.0.5 - Created after slaving away for two days at hackathon.
+Created after slaving away for two days at hackathon.
 Creates new threads for a game, allows for werewolf votes, player discussion, and villager votes (but only for one round), and contains some bugs for good measure.